uyuni-project/uyuni-rfc/accepted/00104-enhanced-ansible-support.md

         - disable_during_state_run: True
     ```

+    The beacons will be executed by `venv-salt-minion`.
+To add support for the `inotify` beacon the` saltbundlepy-inotify` package is required, which is already included in the `venv-salt-minion` package, so no additional changes are required.

-    This beacon would be updated whenever a inventory file is added/removed on Uyuni.
+    The beacon would be updated whenever a inventory file is added/removed on Uyuni.
+To support this we will add the beacon to the minions pillar data and use the `MinionPillarManager.generatePillar(...)` function to update it whenever needed.
+In addition we will have to run `saltutil.refresh_pillar` and `saltutil.refresh_beacons` to refresh data on the running minion process

-    Along with the beacon we'll have to add a new `reactor` to the salt master that will react to events send by the beacons.
+    On the java backend we will add support for the beacon to the `SaltReactor.java` and trigger an update of the Ansible managed systems whenever there were changes to the inventory files.

     Additionally we'll trigger a manual update of the minion list whenever inventories are added/removed.

+    One thing to mention is that this approach (using the beacon) will `NOT` work with Ansible control nodes managed through Salt SSH.

-2) Calling `ansible.targets` for every inventory regularly can put a lot of extra load on the salt master if there is a greater number of inventories to be scanned.
+2) Calling `ansible.targets` for every inventory regularly can put a lot of extra load on the Salt master if there is a greater number of inventories to be scanned.

     To address this we should update the `ansible.targets` function to be able to receive a list of inventories instead of a single one.
     ```